breadnone/Gender-Name-Detection-for-.Net-and-Unity3D/README.md

-# Gender Name Detection for .Net and Unity3D
+# Gender Name Detection for Unity3D
 A gender detection based on person's name.
 Currently only supports english-like names.